suyash2819/LING-L545/03_Disambiguation/README.md

 ![udpipe_performance](https://github.com/suyash2819/LING-L545/assets/28905722/606db43d-13cd-4336-b989-3bb10cfa4e49)

+since we are majorly looking at the UPOs (universal part of speech) the comparison looks like:
-According to the above evaluation, it seems nltk_tagger was most effective in tagging correctly with UPOS of 100
+According to the above evaluation, it seems nltk_tagger was most effective in tagging correctly with UPOS of 100 and perceptron tagger with 90.36 and udpipe with 94.69.